Discover Homestay in Stratford

 London is a melting pot of cultures with a fascinating range of people and places spread across boroughs and neighbourhoods spanning the whole region of Greater London.
 Each area has its own unique feel.
 Stratford is a bustling district you may have heard of for its heavy involvement and being the home of the London 2012 Olympics.

-We have lots of homestay accommodation options in Stratford and the surrounding areas, so read on to learn more about it and decide whether it’ll make the right base for your capital city stay.
+We have homestay accommodation options in Stratford and the surrounding areas, so read on to learn more about it and decide whether it’ll make the right base for your capital city stay.

 Where is Stratford?